SimonYFR/TVA/README.md

 Let $\hat\kappa^{\star}$ be such that $\hat\eta_{\hat\kappa^{\star}} = \textup{max}(\hat\eta)$ i.e. the estimated effect of the selected best pooled policy.
 Then $\hat\eta_{\hat\kappa^{\star}}$ is a biased estimate of $\eta_{\hat\kappa^{\star}}$, the true effect of the selected best pooled policy (see p.11 in the paper).
 In short, conditional on $\hat\kappa^{\star}$ being the estimated best pool, the probability is high that it happened by chance and that the real effect is below what we estimated (and this probability increases with the number of pools).

 For this reason, we implement the method exposed in [Andrew's paper] and apply it to our setting.
 Basically, we construct a new estimator of $\hat\eta_{\hat\kappa^{\star}}$.
 This gives us an unbiased estimator and confidence interval for $\eta_{\hat\kappa^{\star}}$ that one has to use if the goal of using TVA is to extract the best pool and implement it.

+### 6. Optional : cutoff suggestion

+Until now, we assume that the cutoff value was fixed.
+But our code allows an empty value, and then suggest one.
+This suggestion is done by :
+1. Run the TVA algorithm for a grid of possible cutoff values
+2. Check, for each cutoff, the size of the marginal support and the R-squared score of the final pooled OLS.
+For small support sizes, the R-squared is close to zero.
+When you increase the support size, the R-squared score starts to increase rapidly and then slower and slower.
+3. Choose the elbow point of the plot of marginal support sizes against R-squared score.
+The elbow point is such that if you keep increasing the marginal support size, the gain on the R-squared score does not compensate the increase in the size.
+4. Once you have this marginal support size, let's say equal to M, we look at all possible support sizes between M/2 and M*2.
+If some of them are such that, in the final pooled OLS, the best effect and the second best effect differ from zero (at the 95% significance), then we take the closest support size which verifies this condition, starting by the smallest ones (meaning we look at them in the following order : M, M-1, M-2, ..., M/2, M+1, M+2, ..., 2M).
+If there is no support size in the interval [M/2 ; 2M], then we just take M.
+5. We send back a cutoff which corresponds to the previously selected marginal support size.

 ## Concrete example